 Register to Play

-All Student Athletes must register with FamilyID before the start of every athletic season.FamilyID Registration is open for 2017-2018 Spring athletics.
+All Student Athletes must register with FamilyID before the start of every athletic season.FamilyID Registration is open for 2018 Fall athletics.

-Deadline for Spring registration is March 9, 2018.
-Any student-athlete not registered for Spring Athletics through their FamilyID account will not be allowed to participated in try-outs or practice.
+Fall registration must be completed by August 10 2018.
+Any student-athlete not registered for Fall Athletics through their FamilyID account will not be allowed to participated in try-outs or practice.
+There is a 24hr. turnaround period between registration and eligibility to participate.
+There can be no exceptions.

 First-time FamilyID users, please enter your information through the FamilyID link below; it will remain for each family member for multiple uses and multiple programs.
 Those already registered, please just sign in, “click” your sport, and “Submit."